about

 I've always found solving problems to be the most rewarding thing in the world.
 Whether it's building new products, designing better experiences, or pushing the boundaries of what's possible, I'm always looking for new ways to make the world a better place through teaching, research, or entrepreneurship.

 My current interest lies in solving large-scale infrastructure problems by working with distributed systems, improving developer tooling, and designing new computing paradigms for the future.
-I've worked on a variety of projects at a wide range of companies, including Stripe and Google, and I'm always looking for new opportunities to learn and grow.
+I've worked on a variety of projects at a wide range of companies, including Stripe, Google, and Citadel, and I'm always looking for new opportunities to learn and grow.
 If you'd like to get in touch, feel free to reach out!